artofcod/nodemongo-Crud-Example/README.md

 ### How To implement the project

-1 Clone or download the porject https://github.com/soumitracode/nodemongo-Crud-Example.git
+1. Clone or download the porject https://github.com/soumitracode/nodemongo-Crud-Example.git

-2 Install mongodb according to your platform or you can use online server Find more detailse about this Link
+2. Install mongodb according to your platform or you can use online server Find more detailse about this [Link](https://docs.mongodb.com/manual/installation/)

-3 Unzip the folder or go inside open cmd or git bash install npm here with the command npm install
+3. Unzip the folder or go inside open cmd or git bash install npm here with the command npm install

-4 if you want you can create env file and put the db credentials inside that file if you dont still the project will run correctly
+4. if you want you can create env file and put the db credentials inside that file if you dont still the project will run correctly